mikael-ros/mikael-ros/README.md

 ---
 <details closed>
 <summary><h3>📆 Currently working on</h3></summary>

-> I usually keep projects closed source until I'm atleast at an initial release stage.
-Contact me if any of the below projects sound like something you'd want to contribute to during initial development :)
+> I usually keep projects private until I'm atleast at an initial release stage.
+Contact me if any of the below projects sound like something you'd want to contribute to while the project is still private :)

 🗂 **Portfolio:** A new version of my portfolio